andreburgaud/brython-editor/README.md

 ## Docker

-If you are using [Docker](https://www.docker.com/), you can start the **Brython ScratchPad** server as follows:
+If you are using [Docker](https://www.docker.com/), you can start the **Python ScratchPad** server as follows:

 ```
-$ docker run --rm -p 8080:80 andreburgaud/brython-scratchpad
+$ docker run --rm -p 8080:80 andreburgaud/python-scratchpad
 ```

 Then, point a browser to http://localhost:8080